 Basketball’s evolution is one to notice.
 Looking at the black and white basketball videos from the 50s, 60s, 70s, and 80s and you cannot ignore the enormous progress of basketball players.
 While back then every player had a specific role and limitations, nowadays, basketball players are a great example of the increasing capabilities of athletes.

-Magic Johnson was perhaps the first unicorn all-around basketball player with the ability to shoot, dribble, pass and basically play in every position on the court.
+Magic Johnson was perhaps the first unicorn all-around basketball player with the ability to shoot, dribble, pass, and basically play in every position on the court.
 These days, basketball players look like machines – Kevin Durant, Lebron James, Doncic, Yokic, Porzingis, and more have invented a new type of basketball player.
-Steph Curry, Klay Thompson, and Damien Lillard are a different type of basketball players that changed the game with an extraordinary ability to shoot the ball from the 3-point line and even further.
+Steph Curry, Klay Thompson, and Damien Lillard are different types of basketball players who changed the game with an extraordinary ability to shoot the ball from the 3-point line and even further.

 Science and sports

-The first scientific improvement that pops up in my mind is the development of tennis rackets that completely changed the game and created a new type of tennis players.
-Tennis was a completely different game at the 60s and 70s.
+The first scientific improvement that popped up in my mind was the development of tennis rackets, which completely changed the game and created a new type of tennis player.
+Tennis was a completely different game in the ’60s and ’70s.
 The small laminated wooden rackets did not have the power and accuracy and technology has brought the first steel racket in 1968 which was adopted by Jimmi Connors.
 Wilson then took control of tennis rackets at the 80s with a wider aluminum racket that completely changed the game.

 The involvement of science in Tennis is unquestionable, partly because it has an additional tool which is part of the game.
 However, as we mentioned with running, swimming and every category of athletics, science, and technology have a huge impact on sports and new innovative startups pop-up.